 The Combined Bachelor’s/Master’s Degree Programs provide academically talented students an opportunity to complete both a bachelor’s and a master’s degree.
 These programs allow recognition of certain graduate courses for both degrees.

-Information on available programs, student application procedures, and procedures for departments wishing to develop combined programs is available at: http://gradschool.fsu.edu/academics-research/degree-programs/combined-degree-programs.
+Information on available programs, student application procedures, and procedures for departments wishing to develop combined programs is available on the Graduate School website.
 Various departments also offer the possibility of combined master’s and doctoral degree programs.
 Interested students should contact the appropriate department chair’s or dean’s office, and faculty members interested in developing a combined degree option should contact the Office of Faculty Development and Advancement at 850-644-6876.

 Each major course of study has an academic plan or map that includes a sample schedule leading to graduation within four years for full-time undergraduate students in nearly all majors.
 Each map identifies key courses and criteria, such as GPA, and a timetable for achieving these “milestones.”
 All milestones have been determined to be critical in a student’s progress toward graduation.
 Students failing to satisfy the milestones within the defined timetable are targeted for specialized advising and possible re-direction to a different major.
 Copies of the maps for each major are available.
 Students are strongly encouraged to “take 15” credits each semester in order to make timely progress toward graduation.

 Freshman Interest Groups